top of page

 • Other documents to show the comingling of the couple’s life, families, and finances

-Our office provides detailed checklists of items to provide as evidence of a bona fide marriage.
+The law office of S.A Peterkin provides detailed checklists of items to provide as evidence of a bona fide marriage.
 We review documents that are submitted by clients during the preparation of their Adjustment of Status case to ensure they comply with USCIS requirements.

 THE ADJUSTMENT OF STATUS INTERVIEW